 Introduction

 This article will give a quick overview of utilizing and analyzing archive reasons to understand your recruiting trends.
-Successfully doing so can yield useful insights for both your top of funnel and late-stage recruiting activities, such as understanding trends in offer decline reasons.
+Successfully doing so can yield useful insights for both your top-of-funnel and late-stage recruiting activities, such as understanding trends in offer decline reasons.
 Before effective analysis can begin, you’ll need to make sure your archive reasons are amenable to analysis, so we’ll start with a basic recommended taxonomy and some comments on special cases.

-Once your archive reasons are in good shape, we’ll discuss how to create custom grouping of reasons to facilitate analysis, and we’ll conclude with some short example analyses:
+Once your archive reasons are in good shape, we’ll discuss how to create a custom grouping of reasons to facilitate analysis, and we’ll conclude with some short example analyses:

 Creating an Effective Taxonomy of Archive Reasons